Access to Our Therapies

 For patients in these extreme situations, we accept requests for special access to our investigational therapies, which is often referred to as compassionate use or expanded access.

 Each request will be carefully considered on a case-by-case basis, as the circumstances and medical histories of all patients are not the same, and local/national laws and regulations vary.
 Many factors must be weighed when evaluating compassionate use requests including the potential risks and benefits for each patient.
 Throughout the process, we must also keep the best interests of the entire patient community in mind as we make these important decisions.

 Notably, the approval of a compassionate use request is also at the discretion of regulatory agencies in their respective countries.
 Learn more about the FDA’s expanded access policies and requirements and click here for the European Medicines Agency policy.

 If you feel you may be eligible for compassionate use of one of our investigational therapies, your physician must submit a request on your behalf.
-Treating physicians who would like to request access to one of our investigational therapies are encouraged to contact us at firstname.lastname@example.org or 877-659-5518, and a compassionate use request form will be provided.
-The completed form should be sent to the address noted on the form and Retrophin anticipates that it will provide an acknowledgement of receipt to the requesting physician within seven business days.
+Treating physicians who would like to request access to one of our investigational therapies are encouraged to contact us at email@example.com or 877-659-5518.
+Retrophin anticipates that it will provide an acknowledgement of receipt to the requesting physician within seven business days.
 Submissions will be reviewed by an internal committee.